mynl/aggregate/doc/devel.rst

 Non programming Enhancements
 ----------------------------
 * Better sample of realistic severity curves
-* Better sample of by line aggregate Blocks in YAML
+* Better sample of by line aggregate Blocks in agg format
 * Credit modeling: what is distortion implied by bond credit curve?
 By cat bond pricing?
 * Jon Evans note and severity
 * Jed note